 DANGER!
-Electric shock as a result of penetration of liquid.
+Electric shock due to the ingress of liquid.

-- ▶ Switch off the device and disconnect the mains/power plug before starting cleaning or disinfection work. - ▶ Do not allow any liquids to penetrate the inside of the housing. - ▶ Do not spray clean/spray disinfect the housing. - ▶ Only plug the device back in if it is completely dry, both inside and outside.
+- ▶ Switch off the device and disconnect it from the mains/power line before starting cleaning or disinfection. - ▶ Do not allow any liquids to penetrate the inside of the housing. - ▶ Do not spray clean/spray disinfect the housing. - ▶ Only plug the device back in once it is completely dry, both inside and outside.